LIS

 A. The following conduct upon any licensed premises is prohibited:

-1. The real or simulated display of any portion of the genitals, pubic hair or buttocks, or any portion of the breast below the top of the areola, by any employee, or by any other person; except that when entertainers are on a platform or stage and reasonably separated from the patrons of the establishment, they shall be in conformity with subdivision 2;
+1. The real or simulated display of any portion of the genitals, pubic hair, or buttocks or any portion of the breast below the top of the areola by any employee or any other person, except that when entertainers are on a platform or stage and reasonably separated from the patrons of the establishment, they shall be in conformity with subdivision 2 of this subsection;

-2. The real or simulated display of any portion of the genitals, pubic hair or anus by an entertainer, or any portion of the areola of the breast of a female entertainer.
-When not on a platform or stage and reasonably separate from the patrons of the establishment, entertainers shall be in conformity with subdivision 1;
+2. The real or simulated display of any portion of the genitals, pubic hair, or anus by an entertainer or any portion of the areola of the breast of a female entertainer.
+When not on a platform or stage and reasonably separate from the patrons of the establishment, entertainers shall be in conformity with subdivision 1 of this subsection;

-4. The fondling or caressing by any person, whether an entertainer or not, of his own or of another's breast, genitals or buttocks.
+4. The fondling or caressing by any person, whether an entertainer or not, of the person's own or of another's breast, genitals, or buttocks.

 As used in this section, the term "reasonably separated" shall mean that no portion of the body of an entertainer may come in contact with any portion of the body of a patron.